 Fuer Way

-Neighborhood Spring Garden
+| Neighborhood | Spring Garden |

-Origin of name German, 'for'; probably a pun on original Fourth Alley
+| Origin of name | German, 'for'; probably a pun on original Fourth Alley |

-Fourth Alley (until 1924)
+| Fourth Alley (until 1924) | |

-Origin of name Sequential numbering in plan of lots
+| Origin of name | Sequential numbering in Havekotte Place plan of lots |

-Spring Garden Borough was annexed to the City of Pittsburgh in 1920.[2][3]
-In 1924, a city ordinance renamed several streets in the former Spring Garden Borough; Fourth Alley was renamed Fuer Way.[4]
+Spring Garden Borough was annexed by Pittsburgh in 1920.[3][4][5]
+In 1924, a city ordinance renamed several streets in the former Spring Garden Borough; Fourth Alley was renamed Fuer Way.[6]
 The word fuer, or für, is the German word meaning 'for,' which is a homophone of four, so this appears to be a cross-language pun.
-Many of the early settlers of Spring Garden were German speakers.[5]
+Many of the early settlers of Spring Garden were German speakers.[7]
 (The direct German translation of 'four,' vier, may have been rejected because it would have changed the first letter of the name; it was common to preserve the first letter when renaming streets.)

-Fuer Way was about 60 feet south of Mauch Street; it does not exist today.
+Fuer Way does not exist today.

 See also